 What if I miss the deadline?

-If you miss the deadline, AFCA cannot deal with your complaint.
+If you miss the deadline, AFCA may not be able to deal with your complaint.
 That also means they cannot award you any compensation for losses in Shield and First Guardian.

 What about super funds?

-All of the super funds are still in business, so the deadline is 6 years from when you first became aware of the loss, or 2 years after receiving a final response from your super fund if you complained to them directly – whichever is earlier.
+All of the super funds are still in business, so the deadline is 2 years after receiving a final response from your super fund if you complained to them directly.

 Where can I get more information?